Android-for-Python/Android-for-Python-Users/README.md

 Android's view of its file system has changed a few times over the years.
 The result is a messy pile of jargon: local, system, internal, external, primary, secondary, scoped, all describe views of storage.

-However in the storage model described here storage is either *Private Storage* or *Shared Storage*. **Private storage content is only visible to the app that created it, shared storage is visible to all apps**.
+However in the storage model described here storage is either *Private Storage* or *Shared Storage*. **Private storage content is only visible to the app that created it, shared storage is visible to all apps.
+Python file operations can only be performed in Private Storage**.

 ## Private Storage